 Around the time her thirty-fifth birthday started to loom large, Mari found the gumption to try to make a living as a writer.
 Her first novel, The Hazards of Hunting While Heartbroken, was published in 2011, or around the time her fortieth birthday began creeping up on the horizon.
 Her second book, a suspense novel titled The K Street Affair, debuted January 2013.

-Mari lives with her partner, their son, one largish rescue dog and two cats in Boston's South End.
+Mari lives with her partner, their son, one largish rescue dog and two cats in the Boston area.
 Her interests include the outdoors, anything to do with horses, travel and reading.